 03 of 07

+As panettone is a common holiday food gift in South America, using the cake to make a cookie-like treat is a resourceful idea.
 Panettone cake truffles are an excellent and delicious way to reinvent your excess panettone cake into pretty bite-size truffles, perfect for giving.
-You mix crumbled panettone with frosting and a dash of rum, rolling it into balls and then coating with chocolate or frosting.
-You can decorate them with sprinkles, nuts, or shredded coconut.
+Simply mix crumbled panettone with some frosting and a dash of rum, and roll into balls and coat with chocolate or frosting.
+You can decorate the cake truffles with sprinkles, nuts, or shredded coconut.

 04 of 07

 Llamas are native to the Andes, so Llama-shaped cookies are the perfect South American treat!
 Use your favorite gingerbread cookie recipe or sugar cookie recipe to make the llamas.
 Then enjoy decorating them—since llamas are a variety of colors and patterns, you and your kids can make your favorite combinations.
 (Llama cookie cutters are available online, or you can trace a cardboard llama to use as a template when you cut out the cookies.)Continue to 5 of 7 below.